 11.30 Introductory field trip - meet at the Mayflower Steps in the Barbican area of Plymouth

-us to Mount Edgcumbe Country Park just across Plymouth Sound on the Cornish
+boat will take us to Mount Edgcumbe Country Park just across Plymouth Sound on

-side of the Tamar estuary.
-Here, you will have a brief introduction to the key
+the Cornish side of the Tamar estuary.
+Here, you will have a brief introduction

-features of Plymouth Sound and we will spend time examining some of the marine
+to the key features of Plymouth Sound and we will spend time examining some of

-life on the seashore.
-Afterwards, you can explore the country park on some of
+the marine life on the seashore.
+Afterwards, you can explore the country park

-the excellent walking trails or relax with fellow students and staff over
+on some of the excellent walking trails or relax with fellow students and staff

-lunch.
-You can choose to take your own snack lunch or buy reasonably priced
+over lunch.
+You can choose to take your own snack lunch or buy reasonably

-food and drink at a café or pub.
-You make your own way back to Plymouth on the
+priced food and drink at a café or pub.
+You make your own way back to Plymouth

-Cremyll ferry (cost £1.50) which leaves from the Edgcumbe Arms pub and docks
+on the Cremyll ferry (cost £1.50) which leaves from the Edgcumbe Arms pub and

-close to the west end of Union Street in Plymouth (about 20-30 minutes’ walk to
+docks close to the west end of Union Street in Plymouth (about 20-30 minutes’